 - Developing and teaching a 6-week health and wellbeing course that is being delivered to college students from deprived areas with the Cardiff Step-Up scheme.

-- Guest lecturing on a Population Medicine course for intercalated medical students.
-Focusing on sexually transmitted infections and the dangers of rising antibiotic resistance in Neisseria Gonorrhoeae.
+- Guest lecturing for Population Medicine course, focusing on sexually transmitted infections and the dangers of rising antibiotic resistance in Neisseria Gonorrhoeae.

 Understanding the relationship between HIV Pre-Exposure Prophylaxis, sexually transmitted infections and antimicrobial resistance in Wales.